MMazoni/giropops-senha-linuxtips/README.md

 # Giropops Senhas

 This is a password generator application created by Linuxtips.
-The challenge is to put this into a kubernetes cluster with all we learned in PICK (Programa Intensivo de Containers e Kubernetes).
+The challenge is to put this into a Kubernetes cluster with all we learned in PICK (Programa Intensivo de Containers e Kubernetes).

 ### Summary